Tyson Fury vs Derek Chisora: Tottenham Hotspur Stadium to host bout

-Tyson Fury next fight: Tottenham Hotspur Stadium to host Chisora trilogy - tickets, boxers heights explained
+Tyson Fury v Derek Chisora III: how to get tickets to Tottenham Hotspur Stadium fight - and career records

-Tottenham Hotspur Stadium has been selected as the venue for Tyson Fury’s hopeful upcoming fight against Derek Chisora
+Tyson Fury and Derek Chisora will fight on 3 December at Tottenham Hotspur stadiuum

-The Gypsy King is once again hoping to be back in the boxing room despite announcing he was set to retire on several occasions.
-Tyson Fury defeated Dillian Whyte at Wembley Stadium back in April and is now hopeful of fighting on home soil once again after seemingly confirming to have secured ‘Del Boy’ Derek Chisora as an opponent.
+The Gypsy King will once again be back in the boxing room despite announcing he was set to retire on several occasions.
+Tyson Fury defeated Dillian Whyte at Wembley Stadium back in April and it has now been confirmed that he will once again fight on home soil as he takes on ‘Del Boy’, Derek Chisora.

 Most Popular

-It is believed the fight has been confirmed to take place on 3 December 2022 and will be held at the Tottenham Hotspur stadium.
-This would be the second boxing event to take place at the £1bn stadium after the 62,850-seater arena hosted Anthony Joshua’s first defeat to Usyk in September 2021.
-Booking the Spurs’ ground means the fight would take place outdoors in potentially freezing conditions.
+The fight has been confirmed to take place on 3 December 2022 and will be held at the Tottenham Hotspur stadium.
+This will be the second boxing event to take place at the £1bn stadium after the 62,850-seater arena hosted Anthony Joshua’s first defeat to Usyk in September 2021.
+Booking the Spurs’ ground means the fight will take place outdoors in potentially freezing conditions.
 The ring would be under cover but fans seated on the pitch could well be open to all the elements.

 Advertisement